 Table of Contents

-After personally trying many of the traditional treatment approaches available, I wondered why I could never quit for more than a few days, weeks, or months at time.
+After personally trying many of the traditional treatment approaches available, I wondered why I could never quit for more than a few days, weeks, or months at a time.

 This question ultimately led me down a less traveled path.
 Actually, I paved my own road.